 Continuity mistake: After Harpo and Sophia are married, Harpo leans in to kiss Sophia but she is whisked away by relatives and he turns away.
 In the next shot we get a side view of Harpo and he is still leaning in to kiss her after he had already turned away in the previous shot.

 Audio problem: In the scene where Albert tries to make a move on Nettie she tells him that she has to go to school.
-Her mouth isn't moving the whole time.
+Her mouth isn't moving at any time.

 Continuity mistake: When Celie is combing Shug Avery's hair while she is in the tub, you see Albert creeping up the stairs looking to see what is going on.
 In the background you hear his father shouting at the house, wondering if anyone is home.
 At the time Albert is at the top of the stairs he is wearing a reddish shirt.
 The next shot shows him walking out the door to meet his father, but now he is wearing a green shirt.